 The federal government and conservative state governments across the country attack abortion rights and IVF treatment, slander qualified people of color in public life as "DEI" hires, target our immigrant neighbors with threats of deportation without due process, curtail the ability of LGBTQ+ folks to live openly and to access gender affirming and prophylactic care, and undermine the basic liberties and due process rights of all of our residents.

 Greenbelt and the State of Maryland should be welcoming havens for people displaced because of regressive policies across the country.
-The Greenbelt city council should continue engage all city stakeholders in the work the of city's Reparations Commission which was authorized by voters during the 2021 election and work with other jurisdictions to continue building best practices around holding the crucial discussion about repair for centuries of systemic violence and discrimination.
+The Greenbelt city council should continue to engage all city stakeholders in the work of the city's Reparations Commission which was authorized by voters during the 2021 election and work with other jurisdictions to continue building best practices around holding the crucial discussion about repair for centuries of systemic violence and discrimination.

 Website authorized by Frankie for Greenbelt, Treasurer Emily Frias. <Emily@frankieforgreenbelt.org>